 Thermal expansion occurs in solids, liquids, or gases.
-Solids such as metals usually expand linearly, which results in an increase in length while liquids and gases result in a volume increase.
+Solids such as metals usually expand linearly, which results in an increase in length, while liquids and gases result in a volume increase.

-Most of the substances expand when there is an increase in their temperature unless constrained.
+Most substances expand when there is an increase in their temperature unless constrained.
 Aside from the liquid mercury in the thermometer that expands as it measures the temperature of our body, another good example is the opening of a tightly sealed jar of mayonnaise.

 We have described temperature as the measurement of average kinetic energy per molecule of a substance.
 Aside from kinetic energy, molecular potential energy also exists due to the intermolecular and intramolecular bonding of atoms in the objects.

 The sum of all types of energies that particles exhibit is called internal energy (U).
 Internal energy is associated with the motions of the atom and is directly proportional to the temperature.
-Hence, when the temperature is high, the object has more internal energy and when the temperature is low, the object has less internal energy.
+Hence, when the temperature is high, the object has more internal energy, and when the temperature is low, the object has less internal energy.

 This concept explains that objects contain internal energy, not heat.
 It is the transfer of internal energy from high temperatures to low temperatures that counts as heat.